Algebraic cycles and functorial lifts from $G_2$ to $\mathrm{PGSp}_6$: The cycle class formula and the standard motive for G2

-Since $\pi$ is cohomological and it is Steinberg at a finite place, we can apply \cite[Lemma 2.7]{KretShin} to deduce that $\pi$ is essentially tempered at all places.
+\begin{proof} Since $\pi$ is cohomological and it is Steinberg at a finite place, we can apply \cite[Lemma 2.7]{KretShin} to deduce that $\pi$ is essentially tempered at all places.
 As $\pi$ has trivial central character, this is equivalent to being tempered.
-The first part of the statement then follows from \cite[Theorem 1.1]{Gan-SavinExceptionalSW}.
-We now discuss the formula for the residue of the Spin $L$-function.
-If either (hence both) condition (1) or (2) holds, the commutative diagram above implies that
+The equivalence between $(2)$ and $(3)$ and the implication $(1) \implies (3)$ follow from \cite[Theorem 1.1]{Gan-SavinExceptionalSW}.
+By \cite[Proposition 5.2]{Gan-Gurevich}, if $\pi$ is $\H$-distinguished then its big theta lift to $G_2$ is non-zero and is contained in the space of cusp forms on $G_2$.
+By the compatibility between the local and global theta correspondence, this implies that every local component $\pi_v$ appears in the local theta correspondence.
+When $v$ is a finite unramified place for $\pi$, \cite[Proposition 5.1]{Gan-Gurevich} implies that $s_{\pi_v} \in \zeta(G_2(\C))$.
+This shows $(4) \implies (3)$.

+We next prove that $(1) \implies (4)$, for which we'll use the hypothesis on the existence of a Fourier coefficient of rank 2.
+By \cite[Theorem 2.7]{Pollack-Shah} (cf. Theorem \ref{Pollackshahongsp6}), given a cusp form $\Psi$ in $\pi$, there exists a cusp form $\tilde{\Psi}$ and a Schwartz-Bruhat function $\Phi$ such that